tuur/SynonymsFromWordEmbeddings/README.md

 - The human evaluation annotations

 ### Questions?
 > Any questions?
-Feel free to send an email to aleeuw15@umcutrecht.nl !
+Feel free to send an email!